OliverLysa/observatory-data-prep/README.md

 #### [001_domestic_production.R](https://github.com/OliverLysa/observatory/blob/main/scripts/electronics/001_domestic_production.R)

 Script extracts UK domestic production data from the annual ONS publication.
+Estimation of missing values and outlier replacement is undertaken in script 003.

 ##### Inputs

 -   [ONS Prodcom data](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/bulletins/ukmanufacturerssalesbyproductprodcom/2021results) (2008-20) and [2021 onwards](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/datasets/ukmanufacturerssalesbyproductprodcom).
-Prodcom currently collates data for 232 industries at the 4 digit code level and covers SIC Divisions 8-33
+Prodcom currently collates data for 232 industries at the 4 digit code level and covers SIC Divisions 8-33.
+'Items within PRODCOM can be divided into three main categories (raw materials, industries' intermediate consumption and final consumer products)' ([Barrett *et al.* 2004](https://www.researchgate.net/publication/245912879_Development_of_Physical_Accounts_for_the_UK_and_Evaluating_Policy_Scenarios)).
 -   Prodcom codes for the electronics sector derived from 000_classification_matching.R

 ##### Workflow

 1. Imports the UK ONS Prodcom datasets published by the ONS as multi-page spreadsheets, binds all sheets to create a single table, binds the 2008-2020 and 2021 data and exports full dataset for use across product categories
 2. Extracts data for prodcom codes specific to electronics, cleans data, summarises by UNU-KEY and puts into tidy format
+3. Backcasting - needed for accurate stock and outflow estimates
+4. Projections
-3. Exports data to CSV format
+5. Exports data to CSV format

 ##### Outputs